 Revisiting Cat Stevens’ Masterpiece, ‘Tea for the Tillerman’

-Cat Stevens had already released one album in 1970, Mona Bone Jakon back in April, when Tea for the Tillerman arrived that November.
+Cat Stevens had already released one album in 1970, Mona Bone Jakon back in April, when Tea for the Tillerman arrived on Nov.
+23, 1970.
 And almost immediately, things changed for the 22-year-old London singer-songwriter born Steven Demetre Georgiou.
 And then they just didn't stop.

 But none of his other albums contained songs as uniformly great as those found on Tea for the Tillerman, a career milestone and the album that finally helped break Stevens worldwide.